 In June, the BFI will stage a four-month China film season: A Century of Chinese Cinema, showcasing more than 80 films and tracing the shared cultural and historical connections between the cinemas of the mainland, Hong Kong and Taiwan.

-The season will be divided into five distinct strands running over subsequent months until the end of September: Golden Age; A New China; Swordsmen, Gangsters and Ghosts; New Waves and New Directions.
+The season will be divided into five distinct strands running over subsequent months until October: Golden Age; A New China; Swordsmen, Gangsters and Ghosts; New Waves and New Directions.
 There will be rarities of the silent era and modern masterpieces, pioneering social dramas, lavish costume epics and classic martial-arts cinema.
 Highlights of the season include The Goddess (1934), one of the most powerful silent films of all time, starring screen legend Ruan Lingyu; Yuan Muzhi’s Street Angel (1937) a major hit on its release in Shanghai; and Wong Kar-wai’s In the Mood for Love (2000) which is a love letter to much of Chinese cinema history and was no. 24 in Sight and Sound magazine’s Top 50 Greatest Films of All Time in 2012, the highest ranking contemporary film in the poll.
 The season is in partnership with Toronto International Film Festival (TIFF).

 UK film in China – Autumn 2014